Software development delays: Why do your projects end up late?

 Having a team of developers working on the product you’ve been passionately sculpturing for years is overwhelming, confusing, and stressful.
 Especially, when you keep receiving news about another feature delay because of A, B, or C problems from your team.
+Efficient software development is crucial to avoid these delays and maintain a competitive edge.
+Development teams play a vital role in preventing delays by implementing effective methodologies like Agile.
 What can you do?
 How to fix it?
 Should you fix it?
 Thousands of questions are popping out every day and we are here to answer them.

 To highlight, the correct software development flow consists of three key elements: